acgd-webdev-5/choosing-a-domain/README.md

 ## Hand in

-Submit your chosen domain name to the Canvas assignment.
+Submit your chosen domain name to the assignment online.